cabi81/scripts/README.md

 3. sudo ./postinstall.sh
 4. Prey it installs everything :)

+Notes:
+It is assumed that you are familar with how to edit your /etc/apt/sources.list file, this will be needed to install all software.

 It was not meant to be complicated.
 Download, run and wait.